Sajjon/Tritium/README.md

 This is the map called `"Freedom"` in Tritium, rendered using SwiftUI with a trivial completely non-optimized solution where each sprite is its own Image view.
 Performance is bad and scrolling in larger maps is unfeasibly bad.

 ## Focus
-I put zero effort into the UI of the app.
 In this repo - the frontend Tritium - I focus on rendering maps only.
 Nothing else such as menus or nice SwiftUI code.
 Because I suck at SwiftUI.
 But most work is really done in the repo for the backend [`Makt`](https://github.com/Sajjon/Makt).

 # Copyright
 All rights for the original game and its resources belong to former [The 3DO Company](https://en.wikipedia.org/wiki/The_3DO_Company).
 These rights were transferred to [Ubisoft](https://www.ubisoft.com/).
 We do not encourage and do not support any form of illegal usage of the original game.
 We strongly advise to purchase the original game on [Ubisoft Store](https://store.ubi.com/eu/game?pid=575ffd9ba3be1633568b4d8c) or [GOG](https://www.gog.com/game/heroes_of_might_and_magic_3_complete_edition).